MSDEVMTL/GlobalAzureBootcamp-2019/Lab0/README.md

 ## Azure Storage Explorer (optional)

 In Lab 5 and Lab 6 we will be uploading files to Azure Storage Explorer.
 You can definitely do that directly from the Azure portal.
-However, great tools that provide much more flexibility and ease is the Azure Storage Explorer.
+However, a great tool that provides much more flexibility and ease is the Azure Storage Explorer.

 ![azureexplorer][azureexplorer]